genesyslab/node-simulator/README.md

 node-simulator
 ==============

-When API testing slows your front-end development down: record and replay HTTP responses like a boss
+When APIs slow your front-end development down: record and replay HTTP responses like a boss.